 If you were injured due to the negligence of a truck driver, you have the right to pursue compensation for your losses.
 This can include payments for not just medical bills, but also lost wages and mental anguish.

 An Omaha truck accident lawyer from Berry Law can lead the way in your pursuit of compensation.
 We will work diligently to collect the necessary evidence, place that evidence within the framework of the law represent your interests in settlement negotiations, and fight for you at trial.
 There is a limited time to file an injury case, so it is important to speak with an attorney as soon as possible.
-Call Berry Law Firm today to let our innovative truck accident attorneys get to work for you.
+Call Berry Law today to let our innovative truck accident attorneys get to work for you.